Solitary pulmonary nodule

 Your doctor may choose to biopsy the nodule to rule out cancer if:

-A lung needle biopsy may be done by placing a needle through the wall of your chest, or during bronchoscopy or mediastinoscopy.
+may be done by placing a needle directly through the wall of your chest, or during procedures called or .

-Skin tests to rule out tuberculosis and other infections may also be done.
+Tests to rule out TB and other infections may also be done.

 Ask your doctor about the risks of having a biopsy versus monitoring the size of the nodule with regular x-rays or CT scans.
 Treatment may be based on the results of the biopsy or other tests.